The database structure is defined in a schema.json

 fieldsNumber fields are used for storing numeric data such as ages, counts and scores.

-A number field is stored as a JSON number.
+field is stored as a JSON number.

 {